Supermarkets and Grocery Shopping in Hoi An

 Baking ingredients including cooking utensils, measuring cups and spoons, egg slicers, can openers, vegetable peelers, cupcake holders,, fresh fruit and vegetables (organic options available), frozen food including potato croquettes, french fries, pizzas, along with frozen meat, chicken and fish.
 You’ll also find personal grooming items including moisturisers, cleansers, razors, sunblock, feminine hygiene products and toilet paper.

 The two levels are serviced by a lift, there are small carts available and toilets on both floors.
-It is fully air-conditioned, allowing you the time to peruse the aisles adding to the overall supermarket feel.
+It is fully air-conditioned, allowing you the time for your shopping, perusing the aisles adding to the overall supermarket feel.
 Really, all it needed was some bad elevator music to shop to, and this would be the complete experience!
 The staff couldn’t be more helpful and are keen for the store to be a success.

-Hidden Hint: This is a new establishment and they are eager to be a success—if there’s something that you can’t source just mention it to the staff and they will do their best to order it in for you.
+Hidden Hint: 9 Mart is a relatively new establishment, they are eager to be a success.
+If there’s something that you can’t source just mention it to the staff and they will do their best to order it in for you.

 Address: 501 Hai Ba Trung

 Here you will find tortillas (regular and GF), pasta (regular and GF), muesli, oats, brown sugar, flours including buckwheat, jams, sauces, spices and dried herbs, pumpkin and sunflower seeds, canned beans, chickpeas and lentils, juice, biscotti, basic cheese, milk, yoghurt, a small range of frozen products like chips and tater tots, and wines and spirits.
-It’s only a small shop, but it is packed full of goodies for the homesick.
+AP Mart is only a small shop but packed full of goodies for the homesick.
 Also, you will find familiar soaps and shampoos, feminine hygiene products, mosquito spray, sunscreen, and washing powder that doesn’t smell bizarre!